 AI Agents in Practice Beyond Coding

-This article describes the architecture as of March 2026.
-It changes constantly.
+This chapter describes the architecture as of March 2026.
+On the evolution path, what you see here sits between Genesis and Custom Built.
+In one or two years, the tool setup will most likely look entirely different.
+That is not a disclaimer.
+That is Evolution Focus in action.
+The architecture changes constantly.
 By the time you read this, some components will have evolved further.
 That is the point.

 The Architecture